Introducing Tuxboard

 Where To Next?

-With this first post, I hope this gives you a good understanding of how to start building your own dashboard.
+With this first post, I hope this gives you a good understanding of how to build your own dashboard.

 I've used Tuxboard to create:

-• (optional) Add a toolbar to each widget
+- (optional) Add a widget toolbar for each widget

 I'll be writing about each of these topics in future posts since this is now in the general public.